artefactual-labs/enduro/docs/user-manual.md

 - To start a new batch ingest, click on Batch import in the upper right corner of the Collections tab.
 This will open a new batch import page.
 - Enter the path of the directory containing the transfers to be ingested.
+  When the batch path browser is configured, click Browse to select a directory under the configured browser root instead of typing the path manually.
 - Enter the name of the Archivematica processing pipeline that will be used to perform the ingest.
 - Set the depth when the transfers are not direct children of the selected